zzalscv2/FFEA/INSTALL.md

     - 1 uses all the threads within blobs.
 The only option to get OMP parallism if simulating a single body.
     - 2 uses one thread per blob.
 Performs significantly better if there is more than a single body.

+  * `BUILD_DOC`    (default TRY) where:

+    - `NO` will not build the documentation.
+    - `TRY` will try to find Doxygen and build the documentation.
+    - `YES` will try to find Doxygen (raising an error if not found) and build the documentation.
+    - `ONLY` will try to find Doxygen (raising an error if not found) and only build the documentation.

 Thus, for production runs, one could configure the package typing:

     cmake $FFEA_SRC -DCMAKE_INSTALL_PREFIX=$HOME/softw/ffea